-I am a writer currently based in New York City.
+I am a writer based in New York.

 CNET

 I’ve published stories and articles across different beats and media outlets.
-Other clips include:
+Examples include:

 True/False Film Review: Récréations (Vox Magazine)